gipo355/vuln-tests-action/README.md

 set workdir with `--workdir` flag

+_note we don't set workdir by default to provide compatibility with github actions_

 by default it will emit them in $workdir/$report-dir/$report-name/$report-name.ext

 changing the workdir will change the location of the reports

+example:

+we encapsulate the nmap command to be able to extend this cli with more programs later on

+`docker run --network=host --workdir=/app --volume .:/app gipo355/happy-nuker nmap --vulner --vulscan --target=localhost --port=80 --generate-reports --generate-sarif`